-Over a wide area 10 cm of snow, and even more in some localities, will fall above approximately 1000 m.
-More recent wind slabs are lying on soft layers in particular on near-ridge shady slopes at high altitudes and in high Alpine regions.
-They will be covered with new snow and therefore difficult to recognise.
-The rain gave rise to thorough wetting of the snowpack over a wide area in particular at low and intermediate altitudes.
-Tendency Gradual decrease in danger of gliding avalanches as the temperature drops.
+Over a wide area 10 cm of snow, and even more in some localities, has fallen above approximately 1000 m.
+More recent wind slabs are lying on soft layers in particular on near-ridge shady slopes at elevated altitudes.
+They are covered with new snow and therefore difficult to recognise.
+The old snowpack is wet, in particular at low and intermediate altitudes.
+Tendency Gradual decrease in danger of gliding avalanches as a consequence of the ceasing of precipitation.